 I don’t mean you should go out and buy yourself a pair of Jimmy Choo’s.
 But a nice victory ice cream cone or a ticket to the movies may just be the little reward you need to refresh your spirit and celebrate each little victory along the way.

-Make Sure Your Serious About Your Journey to Debt Freedom
+Make Sure Your Serious About Becoming Debt Free

 You’ll never get out of debt if you’re ambivalent about it.
 Unless you’re fully committed to the process you will never achieve debt freedom.